-We speak up in support of your profession, as part of patient-centred, mainstream healthcare.”
+We speak up in support of your profession, as part of person-centred, mainstream healthcare.”

 The BCA’s Vision is for chiropractic to be integral to UK healthcare.
 To achieve this, we have been working tirelessly to create a home for chiropractors who put patients first.

-We support our members in all aspects of their professional lives, allowing them to devote their energies to delivering patient-centred care.
+We support our members in all aspects of their professional lives, allowing them to devote their energies to delivering person-centred care.

 The BCA has not only founded chiropractic in the UK as we now know it, but is continuing to develop the profession and achieve magnificent results year in, year out (more about which you can read below).
 This makes the Association a trusted source for chiropractors, but also patients and other stakeholders, who rely on us for:

 - Promoting and protecting ethical ways of working